victornava/ruby-list/readme.txt

 # What

-This is an implementation or Ruby's Array class
+This is an implementation of Ruby's Array class.
+In ruby and in a functional style.

-Will use an array as internal representation
-The goal is to implement most of the functionality from Array by just using its #each method, like Enumerable does.
+The goal is to implement most of the functionality from Array relying only on the #each method, like Enumerable does.

+Uses Array as internal representation

-I'm interested only on the immutable methods so all mutable methods with "!" are not implemented.
+I'm interested only in immutable methods so methods with the bang "!" are not implemented.

 # Why?

-- To learn
+- To learn betters ways work with lists
+- To explore functional concepts
 - For fun

 # Goals

-- Implement all the methods
+- Implement all non-mutable methods
 - Don't delegate anything other than each
-- Work only with immutable methods internally
 - Use enumerator rather than array

 # Implemented